danielsaidi/PageView/README.md

     <img src="https://github.com/danielsaidi/PageView/releases/download/0.1.0/PageView-Demo.gif" width=350 />
 </p>

 `PageView` is a custom SwiftUI page view that works on all major Apple platforms.
-It mimics a native, paged TabView and can be used in the same way.
+It mimics a paged TabView and can be used in the same way.
 It can be set up with a list of pages, a list of items, or a `PageViewState` value, and can be customized in many ways.